Interplay between hysteresis and nonlocality during onset and arrest of flow in granular materials: Comparisons with DEM simulations

 We begin by performing velocity-driven DEM simulations under various prescribed values of the top-wall velocity $v_\mathrm{w}$ and for two nominal system heights $H = 50d$ and $25d$.
 After each simulation has reached a steady state, we save 4000 system snapshots evenly distributed in time over a minimum additional top-wall shear displacement of 78$H$.
 The instantaneous continuum velocity and stress fields produced by the coarse-graining procedure are then averaged in time.
 As expected from numerous previous studies \cite{midi2004,dacruz2005}, the strain rate and the stress components are all approximately constant in the central part of the sheared layer, four grain diameters away from the walls.
 We therefore spatially average these quantities into the strain rate $\dot{\gamma} = \langle |dv/dz| \rangle$, shear stress $\tau = \langle \sigma_{xz} \rangle$ and pressure $P = \langle | \sigma_{zz} | \rangle$, from which we calculate the stress ratio $\mu = \tau/P$ and the inertial number $I = \dot{\gamma} \sqrt{m/P}$.
 Different values of the prescribed top-wall velocity produce different $(\mu,I)$ pairs, which are displayed in Figure \ref{fig:Calibration}(a) for the two nominal system heights considered.

 We also plot corresponding results from the DEM simulations of Liu and Henann \cite{liu2018}, obtained under identical system parameters and for a nominal height $H = 60d$.
 The agreement between the two sets of data validates our simulations; furthermore, the negligible difference between the $\mu(I)$ curves pertaining to different system heights demonstrates the negligible influence of the walls.
 Importantly, we observe the presence of a strain-rate weakening regime at low enough values of $I$, directly corroborating previous simulation results from DeGiuli and Wyart \cite{degiuli2017}.
-However, a decreasing relationship between shear stress and strain rate is mechanically unstable and typically results in the formation of shear bands that, in turn, render impossible the accurate measurement of the strain rate in the strain-rate weakening regime \cite{divoux2016}.
+However, a decreasing relationship between shear stress and strain rate is mechanically unstable and typically results in the formation of shear bands that, in turn, render impossible the accurate measurement of the true strain rate in the strain-rate weakening regime \cite{divoux2016}.
+Furthermore, past theoretical studies \cite{yuan1999,lu2000} suggest that in this regime, systems with a nonlocal flow rule select a specific stress state independent of the nominal strain rate imparted by the walls.
 The NGF model, therefore, cannot be simply calibrated on velocity-driven DEM data if it is to accurately predict onset and arrest of flow under variations of the applied stress.